ucsb-cs190j-f17/ucsb-cs190j-f17.github.io/_lectures/lect02.md

 ---
 num: "Lecture 2"
 desc: "Course specific instructions"
-ready: false
+ready: true
-date: 2017-08-08 09:30:00.00-7:00
+date: 2017-10-05 15:30:00.00-7:00
 ---

 # Week 1 prep

-## TA description of duties
+## TA description of duties for CS8

 We need two TAs present in each lab section as per the assignment detailed below:

 * 8am - 11am   : Boyuan and Nemanja
 * 11am - 1:50pm: Tim, Jian and Yun

-* Boyuan - print papers and distribute in section, Nemanja will scan and upload
+* Boyuan - print homeworks and in class assignments for ALL sections.
+These must be given out and collected durin the lab sections.
-* Yun will print, and Jian will scan
 * Nemanja will look into automating grading for coding style

 Switch on 11/07